-Phyllodes tumors are uncommon fibroepithelial breast tumors that are capable of a diverse range of biologic behavior.
-In their least aggressive form, they behave similarly to benign fibroadenomas, although with a propensity to recur locally following excision without wide margins.
-At the other end of the spectrum are tumors that metastasize distantly, sometimes degenerating histologically into sarcomatous lesions that lack an epithelial component [1,2].
+Phyllodes tumors are uncommon fibroepithelial breast tumors that are capable of a diverse range of biologic behaviors.
+In their least aggressive form, phyllodes tumors behave like benign fibroadenomas, although with a propensity to recur locally following excision without wide margins.
+At the other end of the spectrum, other phyllodes tumors can metastasize distantly, sometimes degenerating histologically into sarcomatous lesions that lack an epithelial component [1,2].

 EPIDEMIOLOGY AND RISK FACTORS

-Phyllodes tumors account for fewer than 0.5 percent of all breast malignancies [4,5].
+Phyllodes tumors account for less than 1 percent of all breast neoplasms [4,5].
 Given their rarity, epidemiologic data are scant.
-In a study from Los Angeles county over a 17 year period, the average annual incidence rate was 2.1 per million women, and there was a higher incidence in Latina whites, as compared to non-Latina whites, Asians, and African American women .
+In a study from Los Angeles county over a 17-year period, the average annual incidence rate of malignant phyllodes tumors was 2.1 per million women, and the incidence was higher in Latina whites than in non-Latina whites, Asians, and African Americans .